2023 Moose River Atlassing Trip Log

 Day 1 (June 9): Cochrane to Moose River Crossing to “The Eagle Bar”

-We stayed on the night of June 8 at the Thriftlodge budget motel in Cochrane, and on the morning of June 9 headed to the train station, where we loaded the canoes and gear into a freight car, paid for the freight, and then boarded the train to Moose River Crossing, a “whistle stop”.
+On the night of June 8 we stayed at the Thriftlodge budget motel in Cochrane, and on the morning of June 9 headed to the train station, where we loaded the canoes and gear into a freight car, paid for the freight, and then boarded the train to Moose River Crossing, a “whistle stop”.
 We had arranged with the Thriftlodge to park the cars for the duration of our trip, a 10 minute walk from the train station.

-Moose Crossing has a couple of small buildings, and there were 2 men there when we unloaded.
+Moose River Crossing has a couple of small buildings, and there were two people there when we unloaded.
 The drop off point is on the south/east side of the river.
 There is a trail from the drop-off about 500m to the put in.
 See map.

 Packing the canoes for the first time at Moose Crossing (photo credit: Sheila Craig)